yossigo/redis/CONNS-TODO.md

    manipulate events safely.
 The best approach may be to have a per-thread event loop and a different mechanism that lends connections to threads - there could be additional performance benefits to it.
-3. Handlers API fix to allow connections to drop.